Rana77Rahul/One-Hot-Encoding/README.md

-# One-Hot-Encoding
+# One_Hot_Encoding
-This repository hosts a comprehensive toolkit for one-hot encoding, a fundamental technique used in machine learning and data preprocessing tasks.
-One-hot encoding is essential for converting categorical data into a format that can be provided to machine learning algorithms.
+One-Hot Encoding is a popular technique used in data preprocessing, especially in the context of machine learning and data analysis.
+It is employed to convert categorical data, which represents different classes or categories, into a binary matrix format.